pull-vert/kotysa/README.md

 Kotysa
 ==================

-Kotysa (**Ko**tlin **Ty**pe-**Sa**fe) is a [Sql client](kotysa-core/src/main/kotlin/com/pullvert/kotysa/SqlClient.kt) that help you write type-safe database queries, then generate pure SQL for you.
+Kotysa (**Ko**tlin **Ty**pe-**Sa**fe) is a [Sql client](kotysa-core/src/main/kotlin/com/pullvert/kotysa/SqlClient.kt) that help you write type-safe database queries, then generate SQL for you.

 It is agnostic from chosen Sql Engine, written in Kotlin for Kotlin users.

 Type-safety relies on Entity property's (or getter's) type and nullability.
-It is used to allow [available column SQL type(s)](#supported-types), select typed fields and allow only limited list of WHERE operations depending on type.
+It is used to allow [available column SQL type(s)](#data-types), select typed fields and allow only limited list of WHERE operations depending on type.

 ## Dependency

-Kotysa is a single dependency to add to your project.
+Kotysa is a single dependency to add to your java 8+ project.

 ```groovy
 repositories {